Gold Plated Jewelry, a Fine Layer of Beautiful

 9. Clean your plated jewelry gently, and don’t rub it.
 Covered later.

 10. Store your gold plated jewelry in a pouch or soft cloth separate from other jewelry

-The chlorine and other chemicals added to swimming pools and hot tubs can produce adverse effects on plated jewelry.
+The chlorine and other chemicals added to swimming pools and hot tubs can also produce adverse effects.
 Ocean salt water can effect plating, as well.
 The ocean thing is a long shot, but if you swim regularly in the ocean it will speed the breakdown of your plating.

 Remove your plated jewelry before swimming in chlorine laden water, be it the neighbor’s backyard swimming pool or a patio Jacuzzi.
 You’re probably fine swimming in the local reservoir, or skinny dipping in a water hole.